 Hi, I’m Chetan Narang, and here’s a narrative of my story so far…

-Probably the most irrelevant part of my story, with respect to this page, is that I work a day job in the software engineering industry in Bangalore, India.
+Probably the most irrelevant part of my story, with respect to this page, is that I work a day job as as manager in the software engineering industry in Bangalore, India.
 The most relevant part is what led to everything you’d find on this website.